materialsproject/pymatgen/docs/index.rst

 1. Completely new json encoder and decoder that support serialization of almost all pymatgen objects.
 See `Using pymatgen`_ section for more details.
+2. Simplification to Borg API utilizing the new json API.
+3. Bandstructure classes now support spin-polarized runs.

 .. toctree::
    :maxdepth: 2